The goals of the Clinical Ethics Fellowship Program at The University of Texas MD Anderson Cancer Center are:

 Evaluation of fellows

-An advanced degree in an academic or professional discipline with preference given to candidates with doctorates in bioethics or ethics related field (e.g. theology, nursing, behavioral sciences, social sciences, medicine, or law).
-Candidates with master’s degrees in the above fields will also be considered.
-Skills in communication, team interaction, and conflict resolution are also required.
+- A terminal degree in an academic or professional discipline with preference given to candidates with doctorates in bioethics, philosophy, theology, nursing, behavioral sciences, social sciences, medicine or law.

 How to apply